codeworksacademy/challenges.codeworksacademy.com/README.md

 ### 3. Showcase Your Skills

-   - **Personal Portfolio Builder:** Use [NAME] to build and showcase your personalized portfolio, highlighting completed projects and achievements.
+   - **Personal Portfolio Builder:** Use Challenges to build and showcase your personalized portfolio, highlighting completed projects and achievements.
    - **Project Showcase:** Feature your projects in a dedicated space to demonstrate your skills and creativity to potential employers.

 ## Want to help us build it?